brewpi-remix/brewpi-tools-rmx/README.md

 If you choose to type either command in manually, the `-qO-` is "dash, lower-case 'Q', upper-case 'o', dash", with no spaces in between those characters.

+If you have a broken installation and/or need to run the uninstaller without it being installed correctly for some reason, you may use (all one line):

+`wget -qO- https://tinyurl.com/brewpi-clean - /| sudo bash`

+Please read the notes in the table below before running the uninstaller.

 Security-conscious or just plain curious folks will want to read this [security note](#security-note) before proceeding.

 When it is complete, you will have a working BrewPi Legacy setup.
 I'm a little amazed that the work I've done is summed up in one "run this", but if I've done my work right that should be it.
 Do [let me know](https://github.com/lbussy/brewpi-tools-rmx/issues) if you find differently.